 - Pulse the almonds in a food processor until finely ground, however be careful not to turn the mixture to almond butter by over processing.

-- Bake for about 30 minutes, until the cake is golden brown.
-Test with a toothpick and if it doesn't come out clean cover the cake with aluminum foil and bake for five more minutes, then test again.
-Do this one more time if necessary (for 40 minutes in total).
+- Bake for 30-40 minutes, until the cake is golden brown and a toothpick comes out clean.
+If it's not baked at 30 minutes, cover the cake with aluminum foil and bake for 5 more minutes, then test again.

 - Allow the cake to cool in the pan, and then transfer to a serving dish.